domotz/support_scripts/public_api_utils/bulk_script_apply/README.md

-# Domotz Automation Scripts - Mass Apply Tool
+# Domotz Automation Scripts - Bulk Apply Tool

-A PowerShell tool for mass-applying Domotz Custom Scripts to multiple devices across multiple collectors.
+A PowerShell tool designed to bulk apply Domotz Custom Scripts to multiple devices across multiple collectors.

+The PowerShell script allows you to associate, dissociate, or update the parameters of a script assignment for any number of devices belonging to various collectors within the same account.

+While the script can update many devices at once, it operates on a single script per run, which you can select through the wizard phase or by manually entering the script name in the command line.

 ## Workflow Overview